- Is my case suitable for .eu ADR?

-If you have further questions on implementation, please address it directly to EURid as the implementation is upon it, not the Czech Arbitration Court.
+If you have further questions on implementation, please address them directly to EURid as the implementation is upon it, not the Czech Arbitration Court.

 Should you wish to change your registration data, please go to the top bar of the web page, click on your login and then update your profile.
 Make all necessary changes and click on the "Submit" button.
-Please be aware that the modifications will be reflected only in your future filings, not in the documents already submitted via the on-line platform.
+Please be aware that the modifications will be reflected only in your future filings, not in the documents already submitted via the online platform.

-Yes, the on-line platform does allow the documents created in its system to be printed, but only after they are filed, not during preparation.
-The “print” button will appear at the bottom of each document once it is filed.
+Yes, the online platform does allow the documents created in its system to be printed, but only after they are filed, not during preparation.
+The “print” button will appear at the top bar of the document once it is filed.

-Please be aware that some internet browsers (e.g. Microsoft Internet Explorer 6.0 and its older versions) have problems with downloading documents from secured pages, i.e. where the internet address begins with https.
+Please be aware that some internet browsers have problems with downloading documents from secured pages, i.e. where the internet address begins with https.
 As our website redirects you to the secured pages once you log in, you may experience difficulties in downloading documents if you are using these browsers.
-To be able to download any document it is necessary to logout and erase "s" from the "https" part of the internet address, leaving only “http”.
+Please contact the CAC if the problems remain in a different browser.

 Please be aware that if you have a slow internet connection it might be difficult to upload a large portion of annex documents at once.
-Therefore we strongly recommend that you SAVE your complaint after adding each annex.
-You will thereby enable the platform to upload the annexes in small portions and minimize the risk of connection failure that may result in the loss of your work.
+You may try to upload the annexes in small portions and minimize the risk of connection failure that may result in the loss of your work.
 We recommend to save the filed complaint before uploading a big amount of annexes (or bigger files).

 The following are tips for creating the annex files so that they do not occupy more space than necessary:

-- the most suitable file types for the annexes are .PDF and .DOC documents.
+- the most suitable file types for the annexes are .PDF documents.

 - if you scan documents, try to scan them into a .PDF file and avoid larger picture formats (such as .BMP, .JPG, .TIF, .PCX) if possible.